devoTime/odin-recipes/README.md

 # odin-recipes

-This is a project for The Odin Project recapping basic skills of HTML.
+This is a project for The Odin Project recapping basic components of HTML.

 It is a simple recipe web page composed of a home page and three recipe pages linked to the homepage.
 The recipe pages have a picture of the recipe, a description, the ingredients, and the steps for making it.

-A few skills are obtained in this project.
+Actions:

-The creation of a repository on Github and cloning that to the local machine using SSH.
+* The creation of a repository on Github and cloning that to the local machine using SSH

-Usage of the command line interface for Git, including basic commands like add, commit, status, log, mv, mkdir, rm, touch, code (VSCode), and push.
+* Usage of Git with the command line interface, including basic commands like add, commit, status, log, mv, mkdir, rm, touch, code (VSCode), and push

+* Writing commit messages

-HTML basics.
-Boilerplate, basic tags (<p>, <h1>), anchor tags & links, lists, images.
+* HTML basics.
+Boilerplate, basic tags (`<p>`, `<h1>`), anchor tags & links, lists, images

-Scaling images.

-The website is basic but uses many components of HTML.
+* Setting images sizes with HTML